 If not, you may sow seeds in river sand and cover them with a sand layer.
 Next, do a light misting and place them in a spot where they can gain direct sunlight.
 Water them morning to afternoon and reduce watering them once they complete germination.
 You can transfer the seedling into a new pot.
 You need to ensure that you add a soil mix which is explained above.
 You need to conduct the seeds propagation method in spring to summer.

 Aloe marlothii benefits

-Before wrapping this up, trust this article gives you a broader view of how you should look after the Aloe marlothii, the modes of propagating them and the diseases and the pests attacks they may come across etc.
+Before wrapping this up, trust this article gives you a broader view of how you should look after the Aloe marlothii, the modes of propagating them, the diseases, and the attacks of the pests they may come across.